Boulia, Queensland: Geography

 Boulia is in the Central West Queensland and is located approximately 296 km by road south of Mount Isa.
 Boulia is at the crossroads of a number of outback routes, including the Boulia Mount Isa Road (which goes north-west towards Mount Isa), the Selwyn Road (which goes north-east to Selwyn), the Winton Road, which goes east toward Winton), and the Boulia Bedourie Road (which goes south-west to Bedourie).
 The Donohue Highway coming from the Northern Territory joins the Boulia Mount Isa Road just outside of Boulia, which together with the Winton Road forms part of the Outback Way billed as "Australia's Longest Shortcut", a 2800 km gravel-and-bitumen road which runs between Laverton in Western Australia and Winton in Queensland.

 Boulia is in the Channel Country.
 All watercourses in this area are part of the Lake Eyre drainage basin, and most will dry up before their water reaches Lake Eyre.
 Boulia lies on the Burke River, which was named after the explorer Robert O'Hara Burke who passed through the area with the Burke and Wills expedition in 1860.
 The river flows from the north-east to the south-east through the locality.

 Although it is contrary to the locality boundary principles of the Queensland Government, the locality of Boulia is an "island" entirely surrounded by the locality of Wills.

 Extensive grazing of beef cattle on native vegetation is the predominant industry.
 Boulia is at the heart of the Channel Country of western Queensland where, during rain events, channels running between the rivers and creeks of the region fill with water and spread that water over expansive areas.
 When it does rain heavily, the Mitchell grass plains respond magnificently and result in the Channel country around Boulia, being among the finest beef producing country in Australia.

 The town has a grid layout with 6 roads running east–west and 5 running north–south.
 Herbert Street is the main street where most of the civic and commercial premises are located.

 History

 The town was named by surveyor Frederick Arthur Hartnell in 1882 and was derived from the name of the waterhole near the township called "bool-yo" in the Pitta Pitta language.

 The township was gazetted in 1879.
 Boulia Post Office opened on 1 July 1879.

 Boulia Provisional School opened on 7 October 1889.
 It became Boulia State School on 1 January 1909.
+In December 1937, the school building of the closed state school in Selwyn was relocated to be used as a school building in Boulia.

 The Good Shepherd Catholic Church was built in 1955.